 I curse the day brie was created.

-Entered into Janet Reid’s Flash Fiction contest, 6 May 2016.
+An entry in Janet Reid’s Flash Fiction contest.
 Shortlisted, with the comment: This one got got the biggest “oof” from me. *crazy happy dancing*

 (Prompt words: ex, fan, her, ore, wits)